 Western societies are littered with spaces that can only be considered incidental, leftover pieces of the urban fabric.
 They're generally a result of urban infrastructure -- and usually some form of transportation infrastructure -- that ran amok in the '40s,'50s, '60s, and '70s.
 Cities have been faced with all sorts of these leftover spaces ever since.

-With respect to the park we developed under an overpass in Toronto, the site was centered within a newly redeveloping community that Waterfront Toronto is putting forward called the West Don Lands.
-So it needed to be easily traversed and it had to be done safely and securely.
-We felt why not actually make it interesting fun and give it some community use?
+Underpass Park is found in a redeveloped community that Waterfront Toronto is putting forward called the West Don Lands.
+The space needed to be easily traversed, safely and securely.
+We thought, why not actually make it interesting fun and give it some community use?

 Together with Waterfront Toronto, the idea was born that the space would become a park, in large part just to take advantage of the free weather protection.
-In Toronto, there are not a lot of places where you can play basketball, or go skateboarding 12 months of the year without getting soaking wet or covered with snow.
+In Toronto, there are not a lot of places where you can play basketball or go skateboarding 12 months of the year without getting soaking wet or covered with snow.
 So the project was about turning something that most people looked at as a constraint into an opportunity.
-Now, that it is partially complete -- for some weird reasons -- it’s achieving celebrity status in the City of Toronto.

-The park is being developed in two phases.
-The first phase is complete.
-The second phase is under construction.
-The first phase is primarily underneath the influence of the overpasses.
-There's a couple of openings in the overhead structure that have allowed us to create a softer kind of landscape with trees that humanize this space, but for the most part, it's a space that doesn't get a lot of light or any rain, so the solution was a hard surface one where we put in largely recreational opportunities that could best take advantage of this obvious design response.
-At the same time, we created enough flexible space within the first phase so there could be a farmer's market, informal performance theater, and the like.
+There's a couple of openings in the overhead structure that have allowed us to create a softer kind of landscape with trees that humanize this space, but for the most part, it's a space that doesn't get a lot of light or any rain, so the solution was a hard surface one where we put in largely recreational opportunities that could best take advantage of the space.
+At the same time, we created enough flexible space, so there could be a farmer's market, informal performance theater, and the like.

 Your firm has played a major role in the rebirth of the Toronto waterfront.
 With the latest contribution being Sherbourne Common, a fascinating hybrid: a park that is both a water treatment plant and public space.
 Visiting the park, I noticed how the infrastructure can't be separated from the park.
 How was the park designed to be both infrastructure and public space?
 How well does it function as a neighborhood water treatment facility?

-Early on, we were involved in the precinct planning of East Bayfront, the area that Sherbourne Common sits in.
+Early on, we were involved in the precinct planning of East Bayfront, the area in which Sherbourne Common sits.
 We worked with Koetter Kim, an architectural firm out of Boston.
 They were responsible for the built form.
 We were responsible for the public realm.
 We put together a plan that essentially took this brownfield site along a fairly disused portion of the Toronto waterfront and created a plan for a new neighborhood, which was, again, part and parcel of the whole Waterfront Toronto vision.

 In this work, we were able to order the community both by circulation and open space.
 The open spaces took on different roles.
 For example, Claude Cormier's park called Sugar Beach, which just won an ASLA award this year, is part of that.
 West 8 / DTAH has done a waterfront promenade and they're building a significant streetscape along Queen’s Quay that will run right through the central waterfont and the East Bayfront community.